 - New Mexican cuisine is unlike that of any other place in the world.
 When visiting Albuquerque, some menu items you'll encounter are green chile, sopaipillas, biscochitos (New Mexico's state cookie), carne adovada and posole.
 For a taste of New Mexico, try El Pinto Authentic New Mexican Restaurant, El Bruno's Restaurante y Cantina, the Frontier Restaurant, Sadie's of New Mexico or El Patio de Albuquerque.

-- You can get pizza any way you like it in Albuquerque, from wood-fired-oven pizzas at Il Vicino Wood Oven Pizza, Farina Pizzeria or Amore Neapolitan Pizzeria to deep-dish pies at Pizza 9 to local-style ("The Duke City," "The 505") at Dion's.
+- You can get pizza any way you like it in Albuquerque, from wood-fired-oven pizzas at Il Vicino Wood Oven Pizza or Amore Neapolitan Pizzeria to deep-dish pies at Pizza 9 to local-style ("The Duke City," "The 505") at Dion's.

-- Eat local, fresh food at the inimitable Farm & Table and Los Poblanos Historic Inn & Organic Farm, both with farms on site-including a remarkable lavender farm at Los Poblanos.
+- Eat local, fresh food at the inimitable Farm & Table and Los Poblanos Historic Inn & Organic Farm, both with farms on site--including a lavender farm at Los Poblanos.

 - For a taste of historic adventure, enjoy a flat-iron steak at High Noon Restaurant & Saloon in Old Town.
 The saloon's building dates to the late 18th century.
 Or move up through history into the Route 66 era at the retro 66 Diner, where you can get your kicks and delicious shakes and burgers.